urls-framework/URLS/guides/tutorial/variable.md

 # Variable Paths
 Variable paths (also called Variable URLs) are a very useful feature in URLS.
 They are similar to query strings except the query part is part of the url.
+In this section, we will build the post system.
+Since tutorial is meant to help you learn how to use URLS, we are going to take some shortcuts so we can focus on the URLS parts more.
+Specifically, we will not be using a database, instead we will just use an array and we will not allow users to write and edit posts.

 1. Create a new file in templates called `posts.php` and fill it with the following:
    ```PHP
    <?php